opensearch-project/data-prepper/data-prepper-plugins/elasticsearch/README.md

 - `cert`(optional): CA certificate that is pem encoded.
 Accepts both .pem or .crt.
 This enables the client to trust the CA that has signed the certificate that ODFE is using.
 Default is null.

-- `username`(optional): A String of username used in the [cognito](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
+- `username`(optional): A String of username used in the [internal users](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
 Default is null.

-- `password`(optional): A String of password used in the [cognito](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
+- `password`(optional): A String of password used in the [internal users](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
 Default is null.

 - `trace_analytics_raw`(optional): A boolean flag indicates APM trace analytics raw span data type. e.g.
 ```$xslt